haxiomic/sublime-haxe-minimal/NOTES.md

 # Haxe Bugs
 - Python .exitCode(false) should be asynchronous but instead blocks the thread on long processes.
 This is because reading the stdout/stderr is a blocking operation.
 Solution is available here https://stackoverflow.com/questions/375427/non-blocking-read-on-a-subprocess-pipe-in-python
+	- Not trivial to solve - the readline approach is ok but fails if the pipe isn't flushed with \n (see HaxeServerStdio)
 - Python missing mkstemp and others in python.lib.Tempfile
 - Python missing fdopen
 - https://api.haxe.org/python/lib/io/IOBase.html seek whence should be optional